COVID-19 Vaccine Registration

 - One Stop Career Centers: Both the One-Stop Career Center at 1 Medical Drive in Morris Plains and the One-Stop Career Center in Randolph, at 13 Emery Avenue, are closed to customer walk-ins until further notice.
 For individuals seeking career counseling (resume, interviewing, job search assistance and/or labor market support), please call 862-397-5600 for a consultation with a One-Stop Employment Counselor.
 For a list of available job openings, please visit the State of New Jersey Hiring Portal at https://covid19.nj.gov or the Department of Labor site at https://usnlx.com/.

 - Navigating Hope has resumed operations.
 Navigating Hope staff will have information on how to apply for benefits and services such as SNAP, TANF, General Assistance, Medicaid, etc. Paper applications will be available along with instructions for completing the application process online.
 (Applications will not be taken on the van.)

 Law & Public Safety

-- The Morris County Sheriff’s Office will place a hold on all Sheriff’s Sales until at least October 22.
+- The Morris County Sheriff’s Office foreclosure sales on October 22 are cancelled.
 Please check the Sheriff’s website for updates.

 - Due to the COVID-19 outbreak across the nation and state, changes have been made to visits to the Morris County Correctional Facility: